Not gonna lie: Picked this up more or less blindly, didn't realize it was for 15-year-olds. That being said, it wasn't half bad.

 But, when you deliver two major reveals, back-to-back on the same page nonetheless, they'd better be tight.
 When you go where Sager does here--dead husband is actually the serial killer the cops are looking for, and he's dead because our hero killed him, and he's a ghost who just possessed the missing girl--it needs to be believable.

 I'm not talking about suspending disbelief.
 Okay, this guy's a ghost now.
 Also, our hero killed him.
 Fine.
 Tell me he was actually in outer space the whole time.
-I don't give a shit.
+I don't really care.

 But this story is told in first-person.
 We are inside Casey's head the entire time.
 Which means that we have access to her thoughts, and there's no way that this wouldn't have crossed her mind on page 7.